pombredanne/lizard-api/README.rst

 Introduction
 ------------

-Create a single REST API entrypoint for all available apis in your installed apps.
+Create a single REST API entrypoint for all available api's in your installed apps.

+And a base class for rich api's used for grids and forms with the Ext-js javascript framework

 Usage